 “Because of the needs of the park itself, the physical facilities have got to be upgraded to take care of the kids for the future,” McCauley said.

 Ernie Apt.
-Park is currently used by several sports leagues in the area, such as the Fairborn Little League and Wee Hawks Football.
-These new fields will offer more space for the kids.
-Additionally, the park is open to the public for community use.
+Park is currently used by two sports leagues in the area, the Fairborn Little League and Wee Hawks Football.
+These updated fields will offer more space for the kids.

 Brian Bayless is the director of the Fairborn Little League.
 This plan will have an effect on his league and the kids in it.